barrage/stealthjs-lib/readme.md

 <a name="getblock"></a>

 ### getblock(hash, [txInfo]) ⇒ <code>Promise.&lt;Object&gt;</code>
-Returns data needed to construct a block to work on:\n" "version" : block version
+Returns data needed to construct a block to work on:
+ - "version" : block version
- "previousblockhash" : hash of current highest block "transactions" : contents of non-coinbase transactions that should be included in the next block "coinbaseaux" : data that should be included in coinbase "coinbasevalue" : maximum allowable input to coinbase transaction, including the generation award and transaction fees "target" : hash target
+ - "previousblockhash" : hash of current highest block
+ - "transactions" : contents of non-coinbase transactions that should be included in the next block
+ - "coinbaseaux" : data that should be included in coinbase
+ - "coinbasevalue" : maximum allowable input to coinbase transaction, including the generation award and transaction fees
+ - "target" : hash target
- "mintime" : minimum timestamp appropriate for next block "curtime" : current timestamp
+ - "mintime" : minimum timestamp appropriate for next block
+ - "curtime" : current timestamp
- "mutable" : list of ways the block template may be changed "noncerange" : range of valid nonces
+ - "mutable" : list of ways the block template may be changed
+ - "noncerange" : range of valid nonces
- "sigoplimit" : limit of sigops in blocks
+ - "sigoplimit" : limit of sigops in blocks
- "sizelimit" : limit of block size
+ - "sizelimit" : limit of block size
- "bits" : compressed target of next block
+ - "bits" : compressed target of next block
- "height" : height of the next block
+ - "height" : height of the next block

 See https://en.bitcoin.it/wiki/BIP_0022 for full specification.

 | Param | Type | Default |